datacarpentry/image-processing/_episodes/08-connected-components.md

 ~~~
 {: .language-python}

-Note the new import of `skimage.measure` in order to use the
-`skimage.measure.label` function that performs the CCA.
 The first four lines of code are familiar from
 [the _Thresholding_ episode]({{ page.root }}{% link _episodes/07-thresholding.md %}).